RiccardoGiovarelli/stupidTris/README.md

 Implementation of the Tris game with AI based play engine based on Minimax Algorithm.

 ## Main goals
-This project is a work in progress and the main goal is learn and deepen some interesting technologies like Docker, Webpack, Babel, ESLint...
+The main goal of this project is learn and deepen some interesting technologies like Docker, Webpack, Babel, ESLint...

 It is based mostly on the languages PHP and JavaScript.